 Personal website: www.professorbaylor.com

-John Dearborn is a Ph.D.
-Candidate in Political Science at Yale, studying the Presidency, Congress, and American Political Development.
-Exploring the relationship between ideas and political change, his dissertation examines the influence of the idea of presidential representation on Congress’s development of the institutional presidency and considers its implications for American constitutional government.
+John Dearborn is a Postdoctoral Associate at the Center for the Study of Representative Institutions and a Lecturer in Political Science at Yale University.
+His research focuses on the Presidency, Congress, and American Political Development.
+Exploring the relationship between ideas and political change, his book project examines the influence of the idea of presidential representation on Congress’s development of the institutional presidency and considers its implications for American constitutional government.

 Alison Gash is an associate professor of political ccience at University of Oregon.
 Her research focuses on the intersection of law and social policy with a specific interest in race, gender, sexuality and disability in the context of housing and family.
 Prior to becoming a professor Gash worked in civil rights litigation and as a public policy analyst.
 She is the author of Below the Radar: How Silence Can Save Civil Rights (Oxford University Press, 2015) as well as multiple articles on legal advocacy and social policy published in JPART, Law & Social Inquiry, Politics & Policy, Laws, and Polity.
 Her work has appeared in Newsweek, Politico, Fortune

 Simon Gilhooley is an assistant professor of political studies and American studies at Bard College.
 His research explores the ways in which Americans thought about constitutions, and the U.S. Constitution, in the Nineteenth-century.
 His current book project, “The Spirit of Those Times: The Antebellum Origins of the Modern U.S. Constitution” examines the ways in which debates over slavery in the District of Columbia shaped attitudes to the American Constitution that inform contemporary constitutional debates.
 Before teaching at Bard College, he taught at Ithaca College and studied in the U.S. and U.K.

 Personal website: http://www.simongilhooley.com/